-Finally, the project will operate as a trial with constrained financial and time parameters.
-The most effective method of delivering a trial of this nature is to utilise the skills and knowledge of existing providers.
-This approach will provide the best value for money for conducting the initial, limited trial stage of the project and to collect policymaking evidence under the auspices of the evaluation-driven policy intent of the Try, Test and Learn Fund.
+Finally, the Career Readiness for Young Parents project will operate as a project with constrained financial and time parameters.
+The most effective method of delivering a project of this nature is to utilise the skills and knowledge of existing providers.
+This approach will provide the best value for money for conducting the initial, limited trial stage of the project and to collect policy-making evidence under the auspices of the evaluation-driven policy intent of the Try, Test and Learn Fund.
 There is no guarantee of continued funding for the successful applicant once the trial is completed.
-If any decision were made in the future to consider expanding a similar project concept for a broader rollout, broader-based and competitive funding processes would be considered.
+If any decision was to be made in the future to consider expanding a similar project concept for a broader rollout, broader-based and competitive funding processes would be considered.